Illuminer les environnements de cloud AWS avec Darktrace Cyber AI

 Unified control: Correlating patterns across infrastructure

-Taking a fundamentally unique approach, the Enterprise Immune System actively correlates activity across AWS and beyond – whether your digital ecosystem includes other cloud environments, SaaS applications, or any range of on- and off-premise infrastructure.
+Taking a fundamentally unique approach, DETECT actively correlates activity across AWS and beyond – whether your digital ecosystem includes other cloud environments, SaaS applications, or any range of on- and off-premise infrastructure.
 From a threat detection perspective, this is crucial, as security events detected in one part of an organization are often part of a broader security incident.
 This ensures that threats in the cloud are not siloed from monitoring of the rest of the infrastructure, nor are the implications for cloud security ignored when intrusions occur elsewhere in the network.

 Neutralizing sophisticated and novel attacks